 Before insuring a teen driver, remember these situations that are easy to overlook:

 - Shop around.
-You might find it convenient to add your teen to an existing policy, but comparing several providers could save thousands on insurance.
+You might find it convenient to add your teen to an existing policy, but comparing several providers could save you thousands on insurance.

 - Rate spikes after an accident.
 Even one accident or traffic violation could increase your premium.
 Avoid rate hikes by encouraging safe driving any time your teen is behind the wheel.